 Hibiscus is a flowering plant which is typically grown in warm tropical climates.
 These flowers are large and are shaped like a trumpet.
-There are around 200 species of this plant and they belong to the mallow family.
+These beautiful hibiscus flowers belong to the mallow family, and there are around 200 species of this plant.
 The pistils of this flower protrude dramatically from the horn of the flower making it into showy blossoms.
-The leaves are alternate and parted with veins which fan out from the leaf stem.
-They are available in several colors from deep purple to white and even multicolored.
-This flower lasts only one day, may be a bit longer if kept in the refrigerator.
+The leaves are alternate and parted with veins that fan out from the leaf stem.
+They are available in several colors from stunning deep purple to white and even multicolored.
+This flower lasts only one day, maybe a bit longer if kept in the refrigerator.

 Hibiscus is often used for decoration purposes and adds great beauty to the garden.
 In India, hibiscus is used as an offering to the goddess Kali, and Lord Ganesh.
 It is also used as an ingredient in hair care remedies.
 Hibiscus flowers are well known for providing several health benefits.
 The Pharaohs used hibiscus tea and it is still common in Egyptian weddings.
 It has a tangy, citrusy flavor and is often used in the preparation of salads and candies.
 There are three major types of hibiscus flowers:

 Tropical hibiscus is native to Hawaii.
 It belongs to the Malvaceae family.
 They are identified by their shiny leaves, and bright and vibrant blooms.
 It is available in a plethora of colors.